 The average American consumes a whopping 152 pounds of “added” sugars a year.
-(Added sugars are caloric sweeteners that are not found naturally in foods.)
-That’s way, way, beyond the 10 teaspoons a day of added sugar the United States Department of Agriculture (USDA) recommends as a limit.
+That’s way, way, beyond the 6-9 teaspoons a day of added sugar the United States Department of Agriculture (USDA) recommends as a limit.

 If you have diabetes, it’s especially important to keep an eye on sugar intake.
 Of course that’s not as easy as it sounds because sugar is found in everything from salad dressing and ketchup to energy bars and yogurt.
-For people with diabetes, consuming added sugars can be particularly problematic because it causes blood glucose levels to spike.
+For people with diabetes, consuming added sugars can increase carbohydrate and calorie intake without providing quality nutrition.
+To help people reduce their sugar intake, artificial sweeteners can be used instead.

 Here’s what you need to know about sugar and artificial sweeteners:

-Artificial sweeteners can curb cravings.
-Low-calorie sweeteners, aka sugar substitutes, are used to sweeten foods and drinks and at the same time reduce calories.
-Artificial sweeteners do not contain carbohydrates so they do not raise blood sugar.
-That said, many foods and beverages that are sweetened artificially still contain calories from carbohydrates, which also causes blood glucose to rise.
+Artificial sweeteners, or sugar substitutes, are used to sweeten foods and drinks without adding carbohydrates or calories.
+That said, many foods and beverages that are sweetened artificially may still contain calories from carbohydrates, which also causes blood glucose to rise.
 Be sure to read labels carefully so you can keep a close eye on overall carb intake.

 There are five artificial sweeteners with U.S. Food and Drug Administration approval.
 They are found in foods and beverages, and also sold packaged to use in cooking and baking.
 The five artificial sweeteners available today are:

-- saccharin (Sweet N Low, Sweet Twin, Sugar Twin)
+- saccharin (Sweet N Low, Sweet Twin, Sugar Twin): the oldest of the sweeteners, this can be used in cooking.

 Is Stevia An Artificial Sweetener?

-And there’s a sixth: rebaudioside, aka Stevia.
-But because Stevia comes from a plant, it is not technically an artificial sweetener.
-You will find Stevia sold as A Sweet Leaf, Sun Crystals, Steviva, Truvia and PureVia.
+And there’s a sixth: rebaudioside, or Stevia.
+But because Stevia comes from a plant, it is not technically an artificial sweetener, but it is another zero calorie option.

 How Artificial Sweeteners Taste

-Artificial sweeteners are super sweet.
-Every artificial sweetener has a slightly different taste and some are many times sweeter than sugar.
+Artificial sweeteners are hundreds of times sweeter than sugar.
+Every artificial sweetener has a slightly different taste.
 Others leave a bitter aftertaste in the mouth.
 You may have to try several until you find one that you like.

 How Artificial Sweeteners Can Help